 Shontavia Johnson joined the Drake University Law School faculty in 2010 and was named the Kern Family Chair in Intellectual Property Law and Director of the Intellectual Property Law Center in 2016.

-Her academic specialties include intellectual property law, trademark law, patent law, entertainment law, business law, technology and innovation, and entrepreneurship.
+Her academic specialties include intellectual property law, trademark law, patent law, entertainment law, business law, technology and innovation, entrepreneurship, and social justice.